kudashevs/laravel-last-modified/README.md

 ## How it works

 First, the middleware identifies the last modification time of a given url by parsing the request.
-It tries to retrieve this information from the possible origins in the following order (if it cannot retrieve the information, it moves forward):
+It tries to retrieve this information from possible origins in the following order (if it cannot retrieve the information, it moves forward):
 - a first model in the view data,
 - a first collection in the view data,
 - a first paginator in the view data,